News & Case Studies

 3. When possible, give them transition time.

-Consider letting the employee remain in position for a certain period of time and begin their job search.
-Too often, we see employers notify and exit the same day, creating a whirlwind of unexpected change for the employee.
-It slows their ability to assimilate the news and begin their job search.
+It’s not always possible, but consider letting the employee remain in position after notification and begin their job search.
+Most employers notify and exit the same day, creating a whirlwind of unexpected change for the employee.
+It slows their ability to begin their job search.
 If you plan a transition where the employee has some time to begin their job search while still in position, you can build in time for knowledge transfer to colleagues as well.

 Giving employees time to begin job search before they leave helps keep valuable organizational knowledge from being lost and passes an important message to rest of the workforce on how to treat your employees as they exit.

 4. Set the scene appropriately.

 Set the meeting up for success by selecting the time and place for the conversation.
 The meeting should be in-person, in a private office, and separated from other team members.
 If working in an open space, take team members out of the space while the employee clears their personal effects.
 Be prepared for an emotional reaction (put a box of tissues within easy reach) and make sure that they have a little time to compose themselves before leaving.

 Video and telephone terminations rarely go well.
 If at all possible, do it in person.
 If there is no option, then setup two conversations.
 The first is to notify the employee that they are being terminated and the second is to review the terms and conditions of the separation agreement once they have received a copy of the agreement and have had a chance to review it.
 Bear in mind that that are not obliged to have the second call and may prefer to speak to an attorney instead.